TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/GuidesAndTutorials.rst

 It is recommended to begin with the :ref:`t3start:start` and then continue with the documentation that is best suited for your background and the task at hand.
-So, if you are a developer, look in the :ref:`tutguides-developers` section on this page.
-There are also sections for :ref:`tutguides-editors`, :ref:`tutguides-integrators`, :ref:`tutguides-devops`, :ref:`tutguides-sysad` and :ref:`tutguides-docs`.
+So, for example, if you are a developer, look in the :ref:`tutguides-developers` section on this page.

 .. t3-field-list-table::